 Each square symbol in the chart represents one conference.
 Most of them have two parts: a green one for the women and a brown one for the men.
 You can scale them vertically by the overall number of speakers or scale them uniformly (better readability).
 The horizontal position indicates the proportion of women speakers in the line-up of the event.
 There are different sortings available for the vertical axis, e.g. by time or conference series.

 There are a few measures which are interesting to look at:

 The reason that this number is higher than the first one is that larger conferences tend to have a higher relative numbers of women speakers.

 From Andy Kirk's data visualization census.
 I counted only the 279 women and 930 men which stated they pursue data visualization full time or as part of their job.

-Hmm, well—still, there is on average only one woman out of six speakers on stage if you randomly pick an individual event.
+Hmm, well—still, there is on average only one woman out of five speakers on stage if you randomly pick an individual event.
 And even if the number of speakers would match the number of professionals - why should we be happy with staying at one out of four?
 Personally, I would love to see much more women in the field overall - ideally half of the people, right?!
 Let's make this happen.

 (For instance, by having more women speak at conferences.)

 Judge yourself.
 I can't see a trend.
 It does not seem to happen on its own.

 Yes, it is.
 Help me improve it.
 (I would like to keep it focussed on the fields of data visualization, information graphics and creative code, though.)